SallyXue-0114/River-App/README.md

 I create the main map page.
 I marked main rivers in the world with pop-up buttons, and when the users click on a specific river, they can see basic information of it, as long as a sidebar of details (animal, plants, and culture in that region).
 And if they click on the specific area, it will show more specific information.

 **Yuxin**

+I create the 'upload file' page and the 'description' page.

+I also do the data collection part.
+I search for the basic information (latitudes and longitudes) and the fauna/flora and cultural group information related to our six rivers.
+I incorporate these sources into a csv file.

+Besides, I create the presentation of our project.